Who Needs a Unique Value Proposition – UVP? Short Answer: YOU DO!

 3. Compile each feature map page into one sentence.
 Then, combine the sentences into an itemized list or paragraph.

+Congratulations!
+You have just created your Unique Value Proposition – UVP.
 Your customer will be the ultimate judge of the accuracy of your UVP.
 Take the time to test your new-found focus by sending it to some of your better, longer term customers to gain their insights.
+Your customer’s input will provide you with the finer points that will allow you to refine and sharpen your Unique Value Proposition even further.